 - 1. AmeriCorps VISTA Healthcare Allowance members who have health care coverage can get reimbursed for certain out-of-pocket expenses - 2.
 AmeriCorps VISTA Health Benefit Plan members who do not have health care coverage can enroll in this basic plan at no cost

-Eligibility and benefit information about each option is available online at americorpsvista.imglobal.com.
+Eligibility and benefit information about each option is available online on the AmeriCorps VISTA IMGlobal webpage.
 A general description of each option is below.